Rimsha1826/react-learning-notes/notes/01-intro-roadmap.md

 - Redux / Context API
 - Firebase / Appwrite

-## React ke baad kya?
+## What comes after React?
-- Next.js — SEO aur server side rendering ke liye
+- Next.js - for SEO and server-side rendering
 - Gatsby, Remix

-## Mujhe kya samjha?
+## My takeaway
-React sirf ek tool hai — asli goal software developer banna hai.
+React is just a tool - the real goal is to become a software developer.
-React wahan use karo jahan UI complex ho aur state manage karni ho.
+Use React where the UI is complex and state management is needed.